 A mathematics classmate at Harvard, Charles N. Moore, now a faculty member at U. of Cincinnati, provided a letter of reference to the Institute.
 He states that he met Conrad at a mathematics meeting in Chicago during the summer of 1932, and Conrad reported that he had returned to the study of physics and mathematics and was anxious to find employment in these areas.
 Moore urged the Institute to give him an opportunity to study there to "show what he could do in the fields that first attracted his attention."
 Moore also describes Conrad's interest in literature, art and music.
 He mentioned that Conrad, while at Harvard, became enamored of theosophy because of the interest in the topic at the time by renown physicist Sir Oliver Lodge.

 In a letter dated October 24, 1933, Conrad request information about the Institute from the director, Dr. Abraham Flexner.
 He reports that he has some property but little income.
-He and Elizabeth live at 2841 East 74th Street.
+He and Elizabeth live at 2841 East 74th Street in Chicago.
 The two story home built in 1891 was likely shared with their paying tenants.
 Because of the Depression, the income from the property simply pays the taxes.
 He asked if there would be any support for students who can not cover all their expenses.
 He reports that he has spent much time studying Einstein's relativity theory.

 On November 6, 1933, Conrad requests an application blank from Flexner.
 He asked to be admitted as a student and will "proceed at once to shape my affairs to enable me to be with you as soon as possible."
 He explains that he shortened his name for "greater ease in business life."
 His respect and affection for Elizabeth is revealed in the following, "My wife is an artist, sculptor and painter, of considerable ability.
 In case it is expedient, she may remain with relatives; but I would like to have her with me at Princeton."
 Flexner responds to Conrad's letter urging him to provided letters of reference.
 Charles Moore provided the required letter.
 Conrad submits an official application to take courses October 8, 1934.